a-tokyo/at-flex-grid/README.md

 The Grid works flawlessly along other grids like bootstrap or foundation because of the prefix in the naming convention.

 ## Getting Started
-- To install at-flex-grid as a dependency
+- To install at-flex-grid as a npm dependency
-    - run ``npm i --save at-flex-grid``
+    - run ``npm install --save at-flex-grid``
+- To install at-flex-grid as a bower component
+    - run ``bower install --save at-flex-grid``
 - To simply link the css file
     - link it in your html using ``<link rel="stylesheet" href="/pathToFile/at-flex-grid.css">``
 - If you want the bootstrap3 compatible version out of the box